-- We have regularly conducted successful social media fundraisers, about once per month, with the website linked newsfeeds and updates also serving to promote donations continuously.
+- Have regularly conducted successful social media fundraisers, about once per month, with the website linked newsfeeds and updates also serving to promote donations continuously.

-- We have held several successful “dine and donate events” through GroupRaise, including at Maverick Jack’s and Dino & Santino’s.
+- Have held several successful “dine and donate events” through GroupRaise, about quarterly, including at Maverick Jack’s and Dino & Santino’s in SF Bay Area.

 - Created account with BiddingForGood, and implemented ongoing auctions for our fine African artwork and other items.

-- Received a generous donation of a few hundred children’s books for our Centre library, worth approximately $1200, from a private elementary school in San Mateo.
+- Received a generous donation of a few hundred children’s books for our Centre library, through efforts of Cathy Chappell-Chambers, worth approximately $1200, from a private elementary school in San Mateo.